Powers of Attorney have hit the news today after a retired Court of Protection judge said he would never make one. more…

 Who should I contact if I have a complaint?

-Our experienced solicitors in Bristol specialise in all aspects of Family law, Buying+Selling your home, Wills, Trusts, Probate + Lasting Powers of Attorney, Employment law, Commercial law, Medical Negligence and Personal Injury.
+Our experienced solicitors in Bristol specialise in all aspects of Family law, Buying+Selling your home, Wills, Trusts, Probate + Lasting Powers of Attorney, Court of Protection cases + deputyship applications, Employment law, Commercial law, Medical Negligence and Personal Injury.

 Please visit the ‘Our expertise’ menu for further information about the advice and support we can offer you in each of these areas.